Own-Data-Privateer/hoardy-web/README.md

 So, I recommend you start collecting immediately and be lazy about the rest.
 Also, I learned a lot about nefarious things some of the websites I visit do in the background while doing that, now you are going to learn the same.

-In practice, though, your will probably want to install at least [the `hoardy-web-sas` simple archiving server](./simple_server/) (see below for instructions) and switch `Hoardy-Web` to `Archive 'collected' reqres by > ... submitting them via 'HTTP'` mode pretty soon [**because it is very easy to accidentally loose data using other archival methods**](./extension/page/help.org#faq-unsafe) and, assuming you have Python installed on your computer, it is also the most convenient archival method there is.
+In practice, though, your will probably want to install at least [the `hoardy-web-sas` simple archiving server](./simple_server/) (see below for instructions) and switch `Hoardy-Web` to `Submit dumps via 'HTTP'` mode pretty soon [**because it is very easy to accidentally loose data using other archival methods**](./extension/page/help.org#faq-unsafe) and, assuming you have Python installed on your computer, it is also the most convenient archival method there is.

 Or, alternatively, you can use the combination of archiving by saving of data to browser's local storage (the default) followed by manual export into `WRR` bundles [as described below in the section on using `Hoardy-Web` together with Tor Browser](#in-tb).

-Or, alternatively, you can switch to `Archive 'collected' reqres by > ... exporting them via 'saveAs'` mode by default and simply accept the resulting slightly more annoying UI ([on Firefox, it can be fixed with a small `about:config` change](./extension/page/help.org#faq-firefox-saveas)) and the facts that [you can now lose some data if your disk ever gets out of space or if you accidentally mis-click a button in your browser's `Downloads` UI](./extension/page/help.org#faq-unsafe).
+Or, alternatively, you can switch to `Export dumps via 'saveAs'` mode by default and simply accept the resulting slightly more annoying UI ([on Firefox, it can be fixed with a small `about:config` change](./extension/page/help.org#faq-firefox-saveas)) and the facts that [you can now lose some data if your disk ever gets out of space or if you accidentally mis-click a button in your browser's `Downloads` UI](./extension/page/help.org#faq-unsafe).

 ## Recommended next steps